nikic/nikic.github.com/_posts/2012-07-09-A-plea-for-less-XML-configuration-files.markdown

 concise and readable.

 At this point you might say that the above isn't really a configuration file, but rather a program written in XML.
-I'd agree with you there, but I think the same also applies to "real" configuration files.
-There too you can benefit from the power of the programming language (like putting repeating configuration "patterns" into functions or loops), etc.
+I'd agree with you there, but I think the the above also applies to "real" configuration files.
+They can also benefit from the power of the programming language (like putting repeating configuration "patterns" into functions or loops), etc.

-Also all this isn't specific to XML.
-I think that it is *generally* preferable to just use your usual programming language to write configuration, instead of using some special format like XML.
+Also, this isn't specific to XML.
+I think that it is *generally* preferable to just use your usual programming language to write configuration, instead of using some special format.

 But don't get me wrong, there certainly are cases where using a special configuration format is the way to go:

  * If the configuration will be used by multiple programming languages.
 Obviously it doesn't make sense to write PHP configs if they have to be used by Python too.
- * If the type of configuration is very specific and would largely benefit from a Domain Specific Language.
+ * If the type of configuration is very specific and writing it would be much easier using a Domain Specific Language.

 In my personal experience neither of those points apply for most of the config files I've encountered.